THE ULTIMATE GUIDE TO SIARGAO IN THE PHILIPPINES (FOR NON SURFERS)

-I highly recommend to visit Sugba Lagoon, about 30-45 minutes by boat from the town Carmen.
+I highly recommend to also visit Sugba Lagoon, a place about 30-45 minutes by boat from the town Carmen.
 On the way to the lagoon you pass mangroves and limestones, the views are absolutely breathtaking.

 Once you reach the lagoon, you can swim in the crystal clear waters, use a stand-up paddle or just go snorkeling with the stingless jellyfish.
-I booked my trip with the guys from Kermit Resort and was very happy with their organisation and also the meals they provided.
+I booked this trip with the guys from Kermit Resort and was very happy with their organisation and also the meals they provided.
 It's PHP2000/person (US$45) incl. lunch.

 Bucas Grande & the Sohoton Caves near Siargao, Philippines © Yana Victoriano | travelyoung.ph

 Another popular tour is a day trip to Bucas Grande to see the Sohoton Caves (photo above).
 Many visitors compare the beauty of Bucas Grande with the Archipelago of Palawan.